 Phone banking is an easy thing for staff and volunteers to do that makes a big difference.
 There’s a reason why universities have students personally call donors to ask them for donations!
 It works.
 That personal contact is meaningful, and inspires people to donate right then and there.
 It’s something volunteers can easily do from home, with just a few hours of work.

 You can make phone banking fun by hosting a “phone bank party.”
 A staffer at Mightycause once worked for a nonprofit whose executive director invited everyone to her house to call donors.
 Provide drinks, light refreshments, and encouragement.
 You can provide a small prize for the phone bankers who get the most donations, or have them ring a bell each time they get a donation on the phone.
-Now, this may need to be a digital party for our 2020 circumstances, but get creative!
+Get creative!
 Make it fun, make it festive, and watch donations roll in.